Tan28-art/ABET-Tools/README.md

-# AI-SYNT
+# ABET-Tools
-Github Repo for the AI SYNT Capstone Project
+Github Repo for the ABET Tools Capstone Project